Unity-Technologies/com.unity.multiplayer.docs/mppm/virtual-players/virtual-players-enable.md

 To use a Virtual Player to test multiplayer gameplay, activate at least one Virtual Player.

-When you enable a Virtual Player, Unity creates a new local folder in  `C://Users/[YourName]/[ProjectName]Library/VP` that contains the data for each Virtual Player you activate.
-To remove this folder, delete it from your local files.
+The first time you enable a Virtual Player Unity creates a new local folder in `C://Users/[YourName]/[ProjectName]Library/VP` that contains the data for each Virtual Player you activate.
+When you deactivate a Virtual Player, Unity caches its corresponding folder to use again when you re-activate it.

 :::info
 You can only attach **Player Tags** to inactive players (including the **Main Editor Player**).
 To use **Player Tags**, [create and configure your tags](../player-tags/player-tags-create.md) before you enable virtual players.